christianalfoni/reactx/docs/06_data_fetching.md

 ## Deriving data references

-If our data fetching ensures consistency in data references we break that consistency when deriving.
+If our data fetching ensures the integrety of data references we break that integrity when deriving.

 ```ts
 export const createApp = (data) =>